jeffreycwitt/pl399/docs/13-distant-reading.md

 # How are canons made?

-**Section goal** Here we are interested in how a cannon is formed, how available media and the nature/limits of human attention drives us toward canons, and the degree to which canons are beneficial or harmful.
+**Section goal** Here we are interested in how a canon is formed, how available media and the nature/limits of human attention drives us toward canons, and the degree to which canons are beneficial or harmful.

 <div class="discussion" markdown="1">